navaneeth-dev/portfolio-v2/src/content/blog/reverse-engineering-a-banking-app.md

 ## Takeaway

-- Get a custom UPI VPA / UPI ID like `anything@icici`.
+- Get a custom UPI VPA / UPI ID like `anything@bankxyz`.
 - Learn how to bypass and reverse engineer advanced anti reversing techniques.
-- Learn how to bypass Bypass Protectt.AI.
 - Learn how to bypass Anti-Frida measures.
 - Learn how to reverse engineering Android native libraries.

 My goal in starting this project was to create custom payment IDs where it would otherwise not have been possible.
 Advantages of having a short UPI ID include ease of remembering, an inside joke for friend groups and simpler to communicate.
-So what is UPI ID and ICICI's iMobile Pay?
+So what is a UPI ID?

 ## UPI